docker/docs/machine/drivers/gce.md

 ---

 Create machines on [Google Compute Engine](https://cloud.google.com/compute/).
-You will need a Google account and a project ID.
+You need a Google account and a project ID.
-See <https://cloud.google.com/compute/docs/projects> for details on projects.
+See [https://cloud.google.com/compute/docs/projects](https://cloud.google.com/compute/docs/projects) for details on projects.

 ### Credentials

 The Google driver uses [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) to get authorization credentials for use in calling Google APIs.

-So if `docker-machine` is used from a GCE host, authentication will happen automatically via the built-in service account.
+So if `docker-machine` is used from a GCE host, authentication occurs automatically via the built-in service account.
 Otherwise, [install gcloud](https://cloud.google.com/sdk/) and get through the oauth2 process with `gcloud auth login`.